City of Edmonton blames weather for poor road conditions this winter. What does the data show? | CBC News

 CBC News analyzed the number of freeze-thaw days to see if this winter differed

-City of Edmonton officials say this winter's "more drastic" temperature swings have been a challenge for snow removal, but one Environment Canada meteorologist regards this winter's fluctuations as typical.
+City of Edmonton officials say this winter's "more drastic" temperature swings have been a challenge for snow removal, fluctuations that an Environment Canada meteorologist describes as typical.

-CBC News analyzed the total number of freeze-thaw days over the last five winters (from December until February) using Environment Canada's data from the Edmonton Blatchford weather station.
+CBC News analyzed the total number of freeze-thaw days over the last five winters using Environment Canada's data from the Edmonton Blatchford weather station.

 Freeze-thaw days are defined as those "with a high temperature above zero and a low temperature below zero," according to Environment Canada meteorologist Dan Kulak.